Upcoming events

 Cancellation policy

-All cancellations must be received in writing at the office of The Osteopathic Cranial Academy on or before the first day of the online portion of the course (Sep 1 2025), and are subject to administrative fee of $50 administrative processing fee.
-Participants who cannot complete the course due to illness, family emergencies or work-related restrictions will be offered the option to repeat the Hybrid course at its next offering.
+All cancellations must be received in writing at the office of The Osteopathic Cranial Academy on or before the first day of the online portion of the course (Feb 1 2026), and are subject to administrative fee of $50 administrative processing fee.
+Participants who cannot complete the course due to illness, family emergencies or work-related restrictions may be offered the option to repeat the Hybrid course at its next offering.
 No discount will be provided for individuals not participating in food functions at the in-person labs.

 Liability Release